EkielZan/self_hosted/README.md

 ### TODO

-    - Do a nice README
+    - Do a better README
     - Filling the wiki
     - Migrate Vaulwarden outside homeassistant